 - Authentic paella must be cooked in a paella pan, but in my opinion, if you haven’t got one, don’t let that stop you from enjoying this recipe.

-- Obviously the best choice for making a paella, is to use paella rice, but if that’s not possible, we can also use other round grain rice as a substitute.
+- Obviously, the best choice for making paella is to use paella rice, but if that’s not possible, we can also use other round-grain rice as a substitute.

 Method for How to Make a Spanish Paella – Vegan Style

 Allow an hour for cooking paella and take it easy!
 It’s a social dish, so no hurrying along the way.

 Basically, you take a paella pan, and if you don’t have one, you want to use a wide-based pan so that the heat is evenly distributed along the bottom of the rice layer.